 Note 2: For paragraph (b), the specified period may not be more than 12 months: see subrule 4.12(1).
 After the end of the period, redundant data would need to be dealt with in accordance with subsection 56EO(2) of the Act (privacy safeguard 12) and rules 7.12 and 7.13.

+Note 3: For paragraphs (d) and (e), a data holder could charge a fee for disclosure of voluntary consumer data, while an accredited data recipient could charge a fee for the disclosure of any CDR data.

 (2) The accredited person must not present pre-selected options to the CDR consumer for the purposes of subrule (1).

 Information presented to CDR consumer when asking for consent

-(3) When asking for the consent, the accredited person must give the CDR consumer the following information:
+(3) When asking a CDR consumer to give consent, the accredited person must give the CDR consumer the following information:

 (a) its name;